Being inclusive means welcoming everyone, regardless of age, gender, race and ability.

 - Facilitating education/training to community organisations to encourage participation in sport and recreation and inclusive practices.

-- Developing resources that promote community participation in sport and recreation.
+- Developing resources that promote community participation in sport and active recreation.

-To find out more about what's happening in your area of the State and how you can develop and promote inclusive sport and recreation, please contact the Inclusion Officer in your area.
+To find out more about what's happening in your area of the State and how you can develop and promote inclusive sport and active recreation, please contact the inclusion officer in your area.